Processing of personal data by the .pl domain Registry

 The Registrars' data are processed to perform the agreements between us and the Registrars and for the purposes of related settlements or tax obligations.
 The Registrar's data are available on the website www.dns.pl and in the WHOIS database.
 We process personal data of the staff dedicated by the Registrars to co-operate with us, for the purposes of regular contact with the Registrar and performance of agreements between us.

-Legal basis: Data are processed under Article 6(1)(b) RODO/GDPR - as necessary to execute or perform the agreement to which the Registrar is a party.
+Legal basis: Data are processed under Article 6(1)(b) RODO/GDPR - as necessary to execute or perform the agreement to which the Registrar is a party and Article 6(1)(f) of the GDPR in respect of the Registrar's personnel, dedicated by the Registrar to this contract and pursuing its legal interest in this regard.

 The Registrars' and prospective Registrars' data are processed for the needs of communication related to research into the quality of our cooperation with Registrars and its improvement, joint meetings and conferences, as well as the conclusion of agreements between us and Registrars and prospective Registrars.

-Legal basis: The data are processed under Article 6(1)(f) RODO/GDPR, because this is necessary for the purposes of the legitimate interests pursued by us, which consist in developing and improving of NASK Registrar Programme.
+Legal basis: The data are processed under Article 6(1)(f) RODO/GDPR, because this is necessary for the purposes of the legitimate interests pursued by us, which consist in developing and improving of NASK Registrar Programme and Article 6(1)(f) of the GDPR in respect of the Registrar's and potential Registrar's personnel, dedicated by the Registrar to establish contact on these matters and pursuing their legal interest in this regard.

 - 4. What data do we process?